joakimkemeny/jke-javascript-utils/README.md

 - [babel-cli](https://www.npmjs.com/package/babel-cli): Used to run Babel from the build
 - [babel-core](https://www.npmjs.com/package/babel-core): Used by all Babel dependencies to do the actual compilation
-- [babel-loader](https://www.npmjs.com/package/babel-loader): Used by Webpack to use Babel to understand ES2015
+- [babel-loader](https://www.npmjs.com/package/babel-loader): Used by Webpack to use Babel to understand ES2017
-- [babel-plugin-istanbul](https://www.npmjs.com/package/babel-plugin-istanbul): Used to configure Istanbul to use Babel for coverage
-- [babel-preset-es2015](https://www.npmjs.com/package/babel-preset-es2015): Used to configure Babel to understand ES2015
+- [babel-preset-latest](https://www.npmjs.com/package/babel-preset-latest): Used to configure Babel to understand ES2017
-- [babel-register](https://www.npmjs.com/package/babel-register): Used by Mocha to use Babel to understand ES2015
-- [chai](https://www.npmjs.com/package/chai): Used by Mocha to make assertions in the tests
 - [cross-env](https://www.npmjs.com/package/cross-env): Used to set environment variables cross platform in the build
 - [eslint](https://www.npmjs.com/package/eslint): Used to make sure the code follows my conventions
 - [eslint-config-jke](https://www.npmjs.com/package/eslint-config-jke): Used to configure ESLint
 - [eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import): Used to extend ESLint with rules for import statements
-- [eslint-plugin-mocha](https://www.npmjs.com/package/eslint-plugin-mocha): Used to extend ESLint with rules for Mocha
+- [eslint-plugin-jest](https://www.npmjs.com/package/eslint-plugin-jest): Used to extend ESLint with rules for Jest
-- [mocha](https://www.npmjs.com/package/mocha): Used to test the code
+- [jest](https://www.npmjs.com/package/jest): Used to test the code
-- [nyc](https://www.npmjs.com/package/nyc): Used to check test coverage
 - [rimraf](https://www.npmjs.com/package/rimraf): Used to remove directories cross platform in the build
+- [uglifyjs-webpack-plugin](https://www.npmjs.com/package/uglifyjs-webpack-plugin): Used to minimize the build
 - [webpack](https://www.npmjs.com/package/webpack): Used to create UMD builds